-Coal Ridge High School phenom Taylor Wiescamp signs on with Northeast Junior College
+Coal Ridge High School phenom Taylor Wiescamp signs on with Northeastern Junior College

 Take Taylor Wiescamp, a star, three-sport athlete at Coal Ridge High School.
 Despite the fall high school sports season seeing delays due to COVID-19 issues, Wiescamp’s strict diet of basement body work has helped hoist her to a milestone.

-Wiescamp on Wednesday signed her official letter of intent to play volleyball for Northeast Junior College in Sterling.
+Wiescamp on Wednesday signed her official letter of intent to play volleyball for Northeastern Junior College in Sterling.

 “The days I don’t have school and we don’t have practice, I’m usually downstairs in my basement, working out,” she said.
 “I’m doing either conditioning or weight lifting — just trying to keep with that.”